-Combining the excitement of sport with the rigors of science and technology, the FIRST Robotics Competition Iowa Regional will bring together 53 Midwest FRC teams to compete in the University of Northern Iowa McLeod Center.
-Each high school team has had just 6 weeks to design, build, and program their robot to play this year’s game - STEAMWORKS.
-During each match, witness two brand-new alliances of 3 robots each face off against each other to the gather resources needed to fuel their airships and earn points to win the game.
+Combining the excitement of sport with the rigors of science and technology, the FIRST Robotics Competition Iowa Regional will bring together more than 60 FRC teams from the Midwest and around the world to compete in the University of Northern Iowa McLeod Center.
+Each high school team has had just 6 weeks to design, build, and program their robot to play this year’s game - Deep Space.
+During each match, witness two brand-new alliances of 3 robots each face off against each other.

 Here is how YOU can get involved: